 Generally, health outcomes are worse in communities in this Area Partnership than Walsall averages.
-Some indicators of child health are poor in the area with very low levels of breastfeeding and high levels of childhood obesity.
-Sexual health is also quite poor in the area (high teenage pregnancies and low Chlamydia screening levels).
-Life expectancy, as defined by current average age at death is generally a few years lower than the rest of Walsall for both men and women.
-Usage of health services (screening and acute medicine) is relatively poor suggesting little interest in health until it is has reached hospitalisation levels.
+Indicators of child health are poor in the area with relatively high Infant Mortality rates, high proportion of babies with low birth weights and higher levels of childhood obesity.
+Sexual health is also poor in the area (high teenage pregnancies and Chlamydia infection levels).
+Life expectancy, as defined by current average age at death is a number of years lower than the rest of Walsall for both men and women.
+Usage of health services (screening and acute medicine) is relatively high suggesting late access to health services and/or poor self-management of ill health.